Efficient enumeration of maximal split subgraphs and induced sub-cographs and related classes: Introduction

 Recently, Conte \& Uno introduced a new framework called \emph{Proximity Search} \cite{conte-uno}.
 This framework is well-suited for enumerating maximal subgraphs, coping with some of the limitations of the \emph{restricted problem} approach, but does not always guarantee polynomial space. \\

-The results of this paper split into two categories: first, polynomial delay enumeration algorithms that are summarised in Table \ref{tab:results} (and contextualised in the following of this introduction) ; secondly, negative results concerning the extension problem.
+The results of this paper split into two categories: first, polynomial-delay enumeration algorithms that are summarised in Table \ref{tab:results} (and contextualised in the following of this introduction) ; secondly, negative results concerning the extension problem.

 For all the provided algorithms, we fix a property $\Pi$ and a notion of ``subgraph'' (resp. ``supergraph'') and the goal is, given an arbitrary input graph $G$, to enumerate all inclusion-wise maximal ``subgraphs'' (resp. minimal ``supergraphs'') of $G$.
 Each property $\Pi$ under consideration is hereditary and recognisable in polynomial time, and moreover corresponds to a very structured class of graphs, all of which being subclasses of perfect graphs.
-Because of the multiple applications of chordal graphs and cographs, we focused on them and designed algorithm when $\Pi$ describes cographs, and when it describes some subclasses of graphs that are both chordal and cographs: $P_3$-free graphs, threshold graphs, and trivially perfect graphs; and also when $\Pi$ describes split graphs, which are chordal graphs but not-necessarily cographs.
-Although polynomial delay algorithms are already known for the enumeration of minimal chordal deletions and maximal induced chordal subgraphs \cite{conte-uno}, it would be of great interest to provide such an algorithm for minimal chordal completions, also known as minimal triangulations.
+Because of the multiple applications of chordal graphs and cographs, we focused on them and designed algorithm when $\Pi$ describes split graphs (subclass of chordal graphs); or cographs themselves; or threshold graphs (subclass of both chordal graphs and cographs).
+Although polynomial-delay algorithms are already known for the enumeration of minimal chordal deletions and maximal induced chordal subgraphs \cite{conte-uno}, it would be of great interest to provide such an algorithm for minimal chordal completions, also known as minimal triangulations.